-- The right of home ownership is striped away.
+- The right of homeownership is stripped away.

-- Homeowners return to the rental market as a renter.
+- Homeowners usually have to return to the rental market.

 - The bank may post a Notice of Public Sale on your front door.

-- Under Fannie Mae guidelines, without extenuating circumstances, you will not be eligible to buy another home for 7 years.
+- Under Fannie Mae guidelines, without extenuating circumstances, you won't be eligible to buy another home for seven years.

 Benefits for Short Sale

-Of course, you will make your real estate agent happy because agents are happy to take listings.
+Of course, you will make your real estate agent happy because agents love new listings.
 But what about you?
 What do you get out of a short sale?